Tips for CBT

 BEING NERVOUS ABOUT THE DAY

-Being nervous is normal, but you will find that you’ll feel comfortable and relaxed in no time.
-It’s always good to try and prepare as much as possible, but CBT is designed for total novices, and you’re not expected to know anything other than the Highway Code.
+Being nervous is normal, but you’ll quickly feel comfortable and relaxed.
+While it’s always good to try to prepare as much as possible, CBT is designed for total novices, and you’re not expected to know anything other than the Highway Code.